baguette/tmk/doc/refman.md

 * **TMakefile** - A Tcl script that defines rules and parameters necessary to construct a project.
 * **command** or **procedure** - A unit of execution that performs a small task when supplied with required information (arguments).
 * **variable** - A named storage location containing a value.
-* **rule variable** - While TMakefile authors are free to define new variables, several variables are always available within a recipe:  TARGET (the target of the rule), INPUTS (the list of dependencies), and OODATE (a list of only those dependencies which have been deemed out of date).
+* **rule variable** - While TMakefile authors are free to define new variables, several variables are always available within a recipe:  `TARGET` (the target of the rule), `INPUTS` (the list of dependencies), and `OODATE` (a list of only those dependencies which have been deemed out of date).
 These variables are known as *rule variables*.
 * **explicit and implicit rules** - All rules defined by the `rule` command are *explicit*.
 Rules automatically inferred for filename targets are *implicit*.
 The only difference is in how TMake determines which rule to use to construct a given target.
 When looking for a rule to construct a target, TMake first looks for an explicit rule that matches the target.
 If an explicit rule is found, TMake stops the search and uses it to construct the target, or else TMake continues by looking for an implicit rule.
 If an implicit rule is found (i.e., the name of an existing file in the search path), TMake stops the search and uses it to construct the target, or else TMake reports an error.
-Any given target may have more than one rule associated with it (a target may have both an explicit rule *and* an implicit rule), but only the first rule found during the search will be used.
+Any given target may have more than one rule associated with it (a target may have both an explicit rule *and* an implicit rule), but only the explicit rule found during the search will be used.

 ## Example